 About Southern Sweden Design Days

-On September 10–13 2020, the very first edition of Southern Sweden Design Days will take over the city of Malmö.
+In May 2021, the very first edition of Southern Sweden Design Days will take over the city of Malmö.
 The new international design event invites visitors from all over the world to experience the best the creative southern Swedish design region has to offer.

 Open to all – free admission

 Southern Sweden Design Days is aimed at a design-interested public as well as professional visitors and is open and free to all.
 With a train ride only 30 minutes from Copenhagen, Malmö is a central hub for creativity, sustainability and culture.
-The participants are active in design, architecture and crafts and count both individual practitioners, offices, studios and collectives, producers and companies active in the field of design, colleges and universities, cultural institutions as well as industry organizations and associations.
+The participants are active in design, architecture and crafts and count both individual practitioners, offices, studios and collectives, producers and companies active in the field of design, colleges and universities, cultural institutions as well as industry organisations and associations.

 Main location: Lokstallarna in Kirseberg